Skip to main content

 How do I determine the correct hull value for my aircraft?

 If you are buying an aircraft hull insurance policy, it may be written on an “agreed value” basis.
 This means that both you and the insurance company have agreed on what the value will be before the accident takes place.
-Most insurance companies will cover the cost of repairing an aircraft if the damage is less than about 65 percent of its insured value.
-(Some don’t.)
+Most insurance companies will cover repairing an aircraft if the damage is less than 65 percent of its insured value.
+However, some don’t.

 To be safe, the correct insured value should be the amount it would take for you to buy the same aircraft.